nurinhazwani/e-portfolio/README.md

 ### **e-Portfolio**

 Welcome to my e-portfolio!
-This repository contains a collection of my academic achievements, skills, and projects throughout my journey in the Computer Science (Graphic and Multimedia Software) program.
+This repository contains a collection of my academic achievements, skills, and projects throughout my journey.
 The e-portfolio is organized within the **`nurinhazwani`** folder, and the main file is **`e-portfolio.md`**.

 In this e-portfolio, you will find: